Set booking constraints

 Schedule constraints

-Via Configure > Resources (or Configure > Services in case of a Service schedule) various constraints are available to control the behavior of your schedule.
-These let you define limits per user and/or slot.
-Various time constraints help you to control when users can book any resource or service.
+You can manage your schedule’s behavior through Configure > Resources (or Configure > Services in case of a Service schedule).
+Here, you can set various constraints to define limits for each user or time slot.
+You can also apply time constraints to control when users are allowed to book a resource or service.

 Limits per user

 By default, capacity information is visible to all users.
-If you choose to hide it, information on whether a slot is available or not is shown instead.
+If you choose to hide it, information on whether a slot is available is shown instead.

 You can choose whether users from the waiting list will get placed automatically once another booking gets cancelled or whether you will do this manually.